highlights

 Expanding membership

-Our members are involved in six ISDs as well as various non-profit schools and universities in Central Texas and are continually advocating for a more equitable education system.
+Our members are involved in six ISDs as well as various non-profit, schools, and universities in Central Texas and are continually advocating for a more equitable education system.
+Interested in becoming a part of the work of Educators In Solidarity?